-The Meritorious Service Medal cannot be awarded for service in a combat theater.
-It has often been the decoration of choice for both end of tour and retirement recognition for field grade officers and senior enlisted personnel.
+The Meritorious Service Minature Medal has often been the decoration of choice for both end of tour and retirement recognition for field grade officers and senior enlisted personnel.
 It is a non-combat award.

 Price includes mounting.